Malakand Agency: Mughals and British

 The Chitral relief expedition, however, necessitated the British intervention in this area.
 British officer and troops had been besieged in Chitral by Chitralis under Sher Afzal in association with Umara Khan of Jandol.
 To reinforce their forces there, they needed a route to Chitral as the Gilgit-Chitral road, the only route at that time, was covered with snow and they had no option left except to pass through Malakand Agency.
 The British therefore laid siege of the Malakand pass.
-The people fought bravely and offered stubborn resistance to the enemy under the leadership of Malak Saadat Khan of Khar.
+The people fought bravely and offered stubborn resistance to the enemy under the leadership of Malak Saadat Khan of batkhela.
 The British artillery particularly proving more than a match for the old and rusty guns and swords of the natives to fortify their position and ensure the safety of the strategically important Chitral road, they constructed two forts at Malakand and Chakdara with many a picquet overhead the surrounding hills.
 One of them Churchill piquet, was named after Lt.
-Churchill who later on became the Prime Minister of the United Kingdom.
+Churchill who later on became the prime minister of the United Kingdom.
 Since then the British intervened in the politics of the area.
 A political agent was stationed at Malakand to mediate between the British and the people of the area.